Lansing Shoals Light Station: History: Lightships

 The Lansing Shoals are located at the northern end of a narrow shipping passage that ships are forced to navigate on the Lake Michigan side of the Straits of Mackinac.
 In the 1890s, iron ore shipments from Escanaba, Michigan increased significantly, putting pressure on the Lighthouse Board to improve the lighting in the area.
 They responded by moving the lightship LV55 from Simons Reef to Lansing Shoals in mid-1900.
 LV55 was one of three identical lightvessels authorized by Congress in 1889.
 These vessels were originally to be moored at Simmons Reef, White Shoals, and Grays Reef.
 The three vessels, designated LV55, LV56, and LV57, were constructed by Blythe Craig Shipbuilding Company of Toledo, Ohio, and were put in service in late 1891.

 The removal of LV55 to Lansing Shoals was regarded as only a temporary solution, however.
 In 1908, the Lighthouse Board requested an appropriation for a permanent structure to be built at the location.
 The request was not approved, and LV55 stayed on station until 1920, when her hull was found to be unrepairable and she was removed from service.
 At that time, LV98, a lightvessel built by the Racine-Truscott-Shell Lake Boat Company of Muskegon, Michigan in 1914, was tasked to serve in its place.
 However, the Great Lakes fleet was operating further and further into the winter season, leaving a substantial shipping time in early spring and late fall where the lightvessel could not be on station due to ice buildup.
 Thus, replacing the ship with a permanent light station again became a priority.

 History: Light station

-In 1926, congress approved expenditure for a permanent station.
+In 1926, Congress approved expenditure for a permanent station.
 A site was located, and in 1927 work began on constructing a foundation.
 On October 6, 1928, the station was lit for the first time and LV98 was removed from duty.

-The station was manned until the summer of 1976, at which time the original third order Fresnel lens was replaced with an acrylic optic, the station was secured, and an automated system was put in place.
-The original Fresnel lens is now on display at the Michigan State Historical Museum in Lansing, Michigan.
+The station was staffed until the summer of 1976, at which time the original third order Fresnel lens was replaced with an acrylic optic, the station was secured, and an automated system was put in place.
+The original Fresnel lens is now on display at the Michigan History Museum in Lansing, Michigan.
 The light is still in use as a navigational aid.